vwheatle/SystemsProgramming-sttyl/sttyl.md

 	// (this is so indirect out of convenience: now i don't have to copy
 	//  and paste the `switch (action)` block under each successful path)

-	// Find attribute info in one of the three lookup tables. if      ((attr = find_attr_info(name, arrandsize(LOOKUP_IFLAGS))) != NULL) flag_set = &(term->c_iflag);
+	// Find attribute info in one of the four lookup tables. if      ((attr = find_attr_info(name, arrandsize(LOOKUP_IFLAGS))) != NULL) flag_set = &(term->c_iflag);
 	else if ((attr = find_attr_info(name, arrandsize(LOOKUP_OFLAGS))) != NULL)